simonjohnthompson/streams/README.md

 **lazy2.erl** Incomplete experiment in which use a hashed version of an expression as its address in an ETS table.
 Unsuccessful: hasing appears to be too eager to work.

-**lazy.erl** Definitive version of lazy examples which doesn't use ETS tables or other side-effecting constructs.
+**lazy3.erl** Definitive version of lazy examples which doesn't use ETS tables or other side-effecting constructs.
 References are stored in a map, and allocated sequentially, with value at key 0 being the current index used.
 The map is threaded through the computation.

 **memo.erl** Two experiments in memoisation: using ETS and in the data.